Introduction

 - Crystal Red.

-Each variant is tailored to different team sizes and project criticality.
+Each variant is designed for different team sizes and project criticality.

 Core principles and adaptability

-Crystal methodologies focus on frequent delivery, reflective improvement, osmotic communication, personal safety and focus.
+Crystal methodologies share common principles, such as frequent delivery, reflective improvement, osmotic communication, personal safety and focus.

 The framework is highly adaptable, allowing teams to customise their approach based on project needs.